rvk-utd/hanna/modules/hanna-css/README-lib.md

 Inline this script snippet as close to the top of your page's `<head/>` element as you can.

-**NOTE:** In full-page-reload multi-page applications, you should use `getEssentialHannaScripts_MultiPage` instead of this.

 ### `styleServerUrl`

 **Syntax:** `styleServerUrl: string`